bhelfert/gilded-rose-solutions/using-inheritance/README.md

 Domain/implementation ideas and devised requirements/restrictions:
 * GildedRose shall be stateful as it owns the items that are for sale
 * The Item class (that we are not allowed to change) represents items that are "boxed"
-* These items are "unboxed" in our ItemReceipt where we check if the item belongs to our sortiment
+* These items are "unboxed" in our ItemsReceipt where we check if the item belongs to our sortiment
 * For writing tests only JUnit (with AssertJ) is allowed to be used - not a nice BDD framework

 Advantages of this implementation: